sushmarchandran/cloud-tsa/iter8/cloudtsa/docs/usage.md

 ### Service specifications
 Make a copy of `iter8/iter8/cloudtsa/config/topology.json` which we will henceforth refer to as your `topology.json` file.
 Edit its contents to include the names of the services you wish to monitor.
-Here is an example.
+Below is an example.
 ```json
 {
   "nodes": ["svc0", "svc1", "svc2", "svc3", "svcwithenvoy"]